shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 We aim to write clear, minimal, yet exhaustive tests of basic building blocks in Shogun.
 Whenever you send us a C++ code, we will ask you for a unit test for it.
 We do test numerical results as compared to reference implementations (e.g. in Python), as well as corner cases, consistency etc.
-Read on [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), and search the web for tips on unit tests, e.g. [googletest's tips](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).
+Read on [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development), and search the web for tips on unit tests, e.g. [googletest's tips](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).

 Take inspiration from existing tests when writing new ones.
 Please structure them well.